 Students with disabilities must self-identify to receive accommodations and special services.
 Identification requires a student to register with the Vice President for Student Services (ADA Coordinator) and present appropriate documentation verifying the disability.
 Self-identification is voluntary.
-The Vice President for Student Services (ADA Coordinator) will serve students to the extent that their individual needs are made known and reasonable accommodations can be made.
+The ADA Coordinator will serve students to the extent that their individual needs are made known and reasonable accommodations can be made.